 With the 874 yards of yarn that I used, I was able to get 70 rows completed.

-Once you work this up, you will see just how amazing this simple crochet pattern is and how the fiber drapes beautifully.
+Once you work this up, you will see just how amazing this simple crochet pattern is and how this drapes beautifully with elegance

 Triangle Scarf is Another Great Crochet Pattern for a Beginner